oislen/RandomDataGeneration/README.md

      python3 RandomTelecomPayments/scripts/main.py --factor 0.5 --randomseed 1 --nitr 3

+### Parameters

+* **factor** - float, the factor to increase or decrease the number of randomly generated users by; a factor of 1.0 denotes a standard size of randomly generated users
+* **randomseed** - integer, whether to run the random telecom payments data generation with or without a random seed set for reproducible results; must be 0 or 1.
+* **nitr** - integer, the number of random telecom payments data batches to generate; must be at least 1.
+The python multiprocessing library is used to run each in parallel across all available cores.

 ## Data Model

 The underlying data model present in the simulated telecommunication payments is displayed below.

 ![Entity Relationship Diagram](doc/entity_relationship_diagram.jpg)

+The application works by first generating user level telecom payments data.
+Once generated, the user level data is exploded to transaction level, and any inconsistencies within the data model are removed.
+Finally, the transaction status and error codes are generated using underlying features within the transaction level data.

 ## Master File